boazsegev/facil.io/CONTRIBUTING.md

 * Redis:

-    The redis engine is in it's own folder, both because it's clearly an "add-on" (even though it's a pub/sub add-on) and because it's as optional as it gets.
+    The redis engine is in it's own folder in the [facil.io/facil framework repository](https://github.com/facil-io/facil), both because it's clearly an "add-on" (even though it's a pub/sub add-on) and because it's as optional as it gets.

     This is also a good example for my preference for modular design.
 The RESP parser is a single file library.
 It can be easily ported to different projects and is totally separate from the network layer.

 ### Where to start / Roadmap

-Before you start working on a feature, I consider opening a PR to edit this CONTRIBUTING file and letting the community know that you took this feature upon yourself.
+Before you start working on a feature, please consider opening a PR to edit this CONTRIBUTING file and letting the community know that you took this feature upon yourself.

 Add the feature you want to work on to the following list (or assign an existing feature to yourself).
 This will also allow us to discuss, in the PR's thread, any questions you might have or any expectations that might effect the API or the feature.